Florida Virtual School: Global School

-Outside the state of Florida, students and parents can take individual elementary, middle, and high school courses on a tuition basis through Global School.
+Outside the state of Florida, students and parents can take individual elementary, middle, and high school courses by paying tuition through Global School.

-School and District Services

-FLVS offers training, professional development, and curriculum licensing to educators and school districts both internationally and in Florida.
-This includes the support of online and blended learning, defined by the Clayton Christensen Institute for Disruptive Innovation as "a formal education program in which a student learns at least in part through online learning, with some element of student control over time, place, path, and/or pace; at least in part in a supervised brick-and-mortar location away from home; and the modalities along each student’s learning path within a course or subject are connected to provide an integrated learning experience."
-These programs integrate practices from both online and traditional in-person classroom instruction, with online or local teachers providing instruction, support, and supervision.
+Other services

 FLVS is a contracted provider for schools and districts across the United States.
 This includes 67 Florida school districts, supporting county virtual schools which use FLVS curriculum taught by their local district teachers.
-School districts may consider FLVS as an option to assist in reducing class size, to provide courses that may not be available or practical to offer, to allow students to accelerate, or to assist remedial students who desire to be on grade level.
-Schools may also offer online learning to provide a flexible learning environment for students with medical or behavioral conditions or for those pursuing endeavors such as athletics or performing arts.

 Funding

 Funded through the Florida Education Finance Program (FEFP), full-time equivalent (FTE) students at FLVS are defined by course completion and performance – as opposed to "seat time" in a traditional brick-and-mortar school.

 During the spring of 2013, a new legislative funding model changed the FTE allotment received by FLVS for students who attend a brick-and-mortar public school.
 The new funding formula provides FLVS a portion of the FTE for each public school student and is dependent upon the number of online courses taken.
 Previously, districts received the full allotment for each student regardless of the number of online courses taken and FLVS received an additional per-course allotment that equaled one-sixth of the FEFP FTE funding.
 Under the 2013 funding model, FLVS receives one-seventh of the allotment and the district receives six-sevenths if a student takes six courses with their local school and one course online.
 This is further reduced and divided by the total number of online courses taken.
 Funding for homeschool and private school students, however, remain the same.
 FLVS receives less funding for students who take courses through a district franchises.
-In 2012-2013, the FLVS funding per FTE was $5,195.18.
+In 2012–2013, the FLVS funding per FTE was $5,195.18.

-FLVS is free to Florida residents.
-Students outside of Florida may take the courses on a tuition basis through Global School.